 Other requirements to be completed before admission:

 Applicants should have the prerequisite material of abstract algebra, analysis, and topology.
-The GRE Math subject test is strongly recommended.
+GRE scores are not required for admission, but the Math subject test is strongly recommended.
 To receive full consideration for financial support, international applicants should have a TOEFL score of at least 100 with a speaking score of at least 23.

 Special Application Requirements:

 Applications are accepted for fall semester only.
 The application deadline is December 15.

 International applicants must submit score(s) from one of the following tests:

 For an online application or for more information about graduate education admissions, see the General Information section of this website.

 This program may be completed with a minor.